 A Noble History

 Nobody knows when Amateur Radio operators were first called “hams,” but we do know that Amateur Radio is as old as the history of radio itself.
 Not long after Guglielmo Marconi, an Italian experimenter, transmitted the Morse Code letter “s” from Newfoundland to England in 1901, amateur experimenters throughout the world were trying out the capabilities of the first “spark gap” transmitters.
-In 1912 Congress passed the first laws regulating radio transmissions in the U.S. By 1914, Amateur experimenters were communicating nation-wide, and setting up a system to relay messages from coast to coast (whence the name “American Radio Relay League”!).
+In 1912, Congress passed the first laws regulating radio transmissions in the U.S. By 1914, Amateur experimenters were communicating nation-wide, and setting up a system to relay messages from coast to coast (hence the name “American Radio Relay League”!).
 In 1927, the FCC was created by Congress and specific frequencies were assigned for various uses, including ham bands.

 Why A License